Derhonixvogel/resume/README.md

 # resume
-First attempt to make a cv using gitdev
+First attempt to make a cv using github.dev